Allocation Assist

 2000’s

-In 2005, health insurance was made compulsory for all non-Saudi nationals working in the country under the Cooperative Health Insurance Act.
-In 2008, this act was extended to include Saudi nationals working for the private sector.
+In 2005, the Cooperative Health Insurance Act made health insurance compulsory for all non-Saudi nationals working in the country.
+Subsequently, by 2008, this requirement was extended to include Saudi nationals working in the private sector.

 Near 2009, The Ministry of Health set a 20-year national strategy for healthcare services.
 This transformation program, in alignment with Saudi Vision 2030, is enhancing and integrating Saudi’s healthcare system through partnerships and investments in AI and remote technologies.